esciencecenter-digital-skills/research-software-support/modules/distributing/slides-distributing.md

 note:
 Packages are often used to distribute software.
 A package is an archive file (e.g. a ZIP file) that contains software, usually a library or a program.
-There is also metadata that describes licenses and authors and other packages containing software that is needed by this one.
+There is also metadata that describes, among other things, licenses and authors and other packages containing software that is needed by this one.

 Packages are usually uploaded to a package index, an online store of packages where